growwithgooglema/mbtaccess/README.md

 ## Description

-- This is a progressive web application that uses Google Maps and MBTA APIs.
+This app integrates the Google Maps and MBTA APIs to provide wheelchair accessibility data for MBTA stops.
-- We are developing on the `dev` branch.

 ## Instructions

 - Please review the instructions in [CONTRIBUTING.md](CONTRIBUTING.md).
 - Please behave according to the [Code of Conduct](CODE_OF_CONDUCT.md).
+- We are developing on the `dev` branch.

 ## Repository contents